-If an employee has an employment contract for an indefinite period of time and there are no urgent grounds for termination, there are three ways in which an employee can be dismissed.
-Whether the UWV or court route should be followed, depends on the ground for termination.
+If an employee has an employment contract for an indefinite period of time and there are no urgent grounds for termination, there are four ways in which an employment agreement can be terminated.
+Which route should be followed, depends on the ground for termination.